Is your RV 12-volt electrical system not working correctly?

 Replacing converter fuses is simple.
 Firmly grab the fuse with a pair of needle-nose pliers and pull straight out.

-Hold the fuse up to the light to see if has blown.
+Hold the fuse up to the light to see if it has blown.
 There is a metal tab inside the plastic that should run in an arch between the two legs.

-If there is a break in the tab, or there appears to be scorching, the fuse needs replacement.
+If there is a break in the tab or there appears to be scorching, the fuse needs replacement.
 Look at the fuse’s end for the amp rating, and replace the fuse in the socket with one of the same rating.

 Changing out a faulty fuse may be the fix to get your RV 12-volt system working correctly again.